RapidAI/RapidImgUtil/README.md

 An image processing library to add some new formats and other supports.

-support gif,webp, tiff, tar and others.
+To support gif,webp, tiff, tar and other formats.

 This library relies on  opencv & freeimage.